- Do I need to apply for a marriage visa?

 - If sending a bank statement from a savings or deposit account, you need to include a letter from the bank stating how much you can withdraw from the account

 How Can I Prove my Obligation to Return to my Home Country?

 With any short stay ‘C’ visa application, you need to provide evidence demonstrating strong family, social or economic ties to your home country.

 This information is required in order to satisfy Irish immigration that you will leave Ireland within the 90-day period of the Marriage Visa.

 If you are employed, you will need to provide the following information:

 - Your three most recent payslips

-- A letter from your employer indicating how long you have been employed at the company, the dates which you were absent from the company and the proposed date of your return to work
+- A letter from your employer indicating how long you have been employed at the company, the dates on which you were absent from work and the proposed date of your return

 If you are a student, you will need to provide a letter from your college which states:

 - How many years you have been a student at the college for